captn3m0/codechef/_problems/hard/FUNCTION.md

 The output for each test case consists of a single line containing the maximum possible quality of a backup function f that does not assign any pair of items to each other.
 To be explicit, the assignment f(a) = b has effectiveness v where v is the value associated with the a,b pair in the input.
 Then the quality of a backup function is just the sum of the effectiveness values of the assignment for each item.
 If no backup function can be constructed from the given input pairs, then simply output "impossible" (note the lowercase 'i').

 We may only assign f(a) = b or f(b) = a if a,b is an input pair.
 Furthermore, a backup function defines a single item f(a) for every item a between 1 and n.
-Note that f(a) = a is not valid since f(a) is supposed to be an alternative item if menu item a is not available (and all input pairs a,b have a < b anyway).
+Note that f(a) = a is not valid since f(a) is supposed to be an alternative item if menu item a is not available (and all input pairs a,b have a &lt; b anyway).
 Finally, based on the Chef's additional constraint we cannot have a backup function with both f(a) = b and f(b) = a for any input pair a,b.

 ### Example